domi413/SwitchTube-Downloader/README.md

 SwitchTube-Downloader download <id|url> [flags]

 Flags:
   -a, --all             Download the whole content of a channel -e, --episode         Prefixes the video with episode-number e.g. 01_OR_Mapping.mp4 -f, --force           Force overwrite if file already exist -h, --help            help for download
+  -o, --output string   Output directory for downloaded files -s, --skip            Skip video if it already exists
 </code></pre>

 ### Using Flags